 To say I fell in love with Japanese food is an understatement.
 So deeply in love with Sushi I decided I must learn how to make it, so I could enjoy it anytime.
+It was such a fun day learning to make sushi.
+The other people in the class were very nice and we all enjoyed our sushi making efforts at the end of the class.

 What Do You Need to Make Sushi?